<

 • writer, composer or artist

-Any migrants who enrolled on an ESOL course or gained the qualification prior to 23 November 2001 will be able to make an application under the transitional arrangements and rely on the same to meet the KOL requirement – regardless of the date of application.
+Any migrants who enrolled on an ESOL course or gained the qualification prior to 23 November 2001 will be able to make an application under the transitional arrangements and rely on the same to meet the KoLL requirement – regardless of the date of application.